More ‘Gay Hollywood’ movies: Montgomery Clift & Anthony Perkins

 John Schlesinger’s Billy Liar (1963) is an interesting, socially conscious psychological drama starring Tom Courtenay as a maladjusted young man who lives both in a small town in northern England and in his own dream world.
 Just as effective as Courtenay is a very young Julie Christie.

 Schlesinger would hit the big time two years later, with Darling, which earned him a Best Director Academy Award nomination and Julie Christie the Best Actress Oscar.

 He would take home the Best Director Oscar statuette for Midnight Cowboy (1969), one of the iconic – and borderline gay-themed – films of the 1960s.
 His third and final Oscar nomination in the Best Director category would be for another partially gay-themed effort, Sunday, Bloody Sunday (1971), a beautifully acted drama featuring Peter Finch, Glenda Jackson, and Murray Head in a sexual/romantic triangle.

-Suddenly Last Summer (1959) was a major box office hit because of its role in breaking Production Code-imposed Hollywood taboos, among them homosexuality, cannibalism, and pimping out your wife and your mother so you can get laid.
+Suddenly Last Summer (1959) was a major box office hit because of its role in breaking Production Code-imposed Hollywood taboos, among them homosexuality, cannibalism, and pimping out your cousin (not his wife; see correction in comments section further below) and your mother so you can get laid.